LucasEnard/iris-local-ml/README.md

     "num_return_sequences":3
 }
 ```
+Click `Invoke Testing Service` and wait for the model to operate.<br>
 Now you can click on `Visual Trace` to see in details what happened and see the logs.

 **NOTE** that once the model was downloaded once, the production won't download it again but get the cached files found at `src/model/TheModelName/`.<br>
 If some files are missing, the Production will download them again.

 # 5. Conclusion
-From here you should be able to use any model that you need or own on IRIS.
+From here you should be able to use any model that you need or own on IRIS.<br>
 **NOTE** that you can create a `Python.MLOperation` for each of your model and have them on at the same time.